jason13official/LifeSeries-Addon-Support/README.md

 | Completed  | Completed | Completed   | Completed    | Completed | | Completed     |

 ## Wild Life
-As far as I know, this is the *only* full re-creation of Wild Life that exists publicly, and it took a lot of work to make, so enjoy!<br>
+This is the *only* full re-creation of Wild Life that exists publicly, and it took a lot of work to make, so enjoy!<br>
 To play Wild Life, the mod must be installed on the server **and on the client** - every player needs to have the mod installed in order to play.<br>
 This is because Wild Life contains features which would be impossible to do without client-side modifications.<br>
 **NOTE: Wild Life modifies core mechanics of the minecraft game, and using other complex mods or modded clients (Lunar Client, etc.), might cause some of the features not to work properly!!**<br>
-*It is also worth mentioning that some features in Wild Life will most probably trigger any anti-cheats, so consider disabling those.*
+*It is also worth mentioning that some features in Wild Life will most probably trigger any anti-cheats, so consider disabling any anti-cheats that you have installed on the server.*

 -----
 ## Usage